Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 The Rebekah Horton Library is housed in a 6-story complex with more than 105,000 square feet, designed to hold a collection of up to a half-million volumes.
 With seating space for more than 900, this facility provides open stacks, study carrels, an audiovisual lab, computer lab, music lab, student study rooms, conference rooms, wireless internet access, and spacious study areas.

 The PALM computerized card catalog system allows students and faculty to locate research materials with speed and simplicity.
-Present library collections include more than 300,000 volumes, plus nearly 500 current periodicals.
+Present library collections include more than 300,000 volumes, plus nearly 240 current periodicals.
 Online databases provide access to more than 36,000 additional periodicals and journals plus a wealth of other academic electronic resources.
-Interlibrary loan service is also available through OCLC (Online Computer Library Center) database, providing access through a bibliographic retrieval system to more than 400,000,000 resources worldwide held by more than 70,000 academic and public libraries in the United States, Canada, and several foreign countries.
+Interlibrary loan service is also available through OCLC (Online Computer Library Center) database, providing access through a bibliographic retrieval system to resources held by academic and public libraries worldwide.

 The library also exhibits historical and educational materials in an old-fashioned classroom setting.
 The Bible Manuscript Collection contains rare Bibles and other materials that give evidence of Bible preservation through the centuries.
 The collection holds early editions of the English Bible, Old Testament scrolls, and famous Bible reference works.

 Students are expected to take all examinations on their assigned dates.
 If final examinations are missed, as a rule, they may not be taken later.
 However, if the student gains the instructor’s approval and pays the Late Exam Fee, he may make up an examination.